habeba101/NTI-Training/README.md

 --------------------------------
 # Week 5:

-• Data modifiers in C ( sign, size, storage, etc).
+• Data modifiers in C ( sign, size, storage, etc).\
-• Constant and Volatile keywords
+• Constant and Volatile keywords. \
-• Typedef
+• Typedef. \
-• Strings in C
+• Strings in C. \
-• Structures in C
+• Structures in C.

 --------------------------------
 # Week 6:

-• Bit-fields.
+• Bit-fields. \
-• Unions.
+• Unions. \
-• Enumerations.
+• Enumerations. \
-• Preprocessor directives.
+• Preprocessor directives. \
 • Memory management in C.

 --------------------------------
 # Week 7:

 • Software Engineering intro.
-(SDLCs)
+(SDLCs). \
-• Algorithms (searching and sorting).
+• Algorithms (searching and sorting). \
 • Data Structures (Stack- queue- Circular Queue).

 --------------------------------
 # Week 8:

-• Data Structures (Singly linked lists)
+• Data Structures (Singly linked lists). \
-• Data Structures (Doubly linked lists)
+• Data Structures (Doubly linked lists).

 --------------------------------
 # Week 9:

-• Embedded system concepts
+• Embedded system concepts. \
-• Computer architecture.
+• Computer architecture. \
-• Memory types.
+• Memory types. \
-• Embedded C concepts.
+• Embedded C concepts. \
-• Interrupt concept.
+• Interrupt concept. \
-• Startup code.
+• Startup code. \
-• Embedded software architecture.
+• Embedded software architecture. \
 • Software layering.
-(MCAL, HAL, service layer..etc)
+(MCAL, HAL, service layer..etc). \
-• SOLID principles.
+• SOLID principles. \
 • Embedded C building Process.

 --------------------------------
 # Week 10:

-• Flashing techniques
+• Flashing techniques \
-• Bootloader.
+• Bootloader. \
-• Makefiles
+• Makefiles. \
-• Configuration types.
+• Configuration types. \
-• Version control introduction using (git).
+• Version control introduction using (git). \
 • Final Exam.

+# Final Project

+## The project is an Employee Managment System using Linked list Data Structure

+### The Linked List is implemented with the following Functions

+1- Insertion at the begining.\
+2- Insertion at the End.\
+3- Insertion at a certain position.\
+4- Deletion at the begining.\
+5- Deletion at the end.\
+6- Deletion at a certain node.\
+7- Deletion by value.\
+8- Get the number of elements.\
+9- Reverse the list.\
+10- Search by value.\
+11- Edit by Value.\
+12- Free the list(Delete the whole List).\
+13- Display the list.

+The Employee Managment System has the following Functions

+1- Add an Employee Record.\
+2- Modify an Employee Record.\
+3- Delete an Employee Record.\
+4- View an Employee Record.\
+5- View All Employees Records.\
+6- Exits.